 Actress Salma Hayek is famous for her deep chocolate brown hair color, which almost always has copper and caramel highlights.

 Colorist Kim Vo once told Harper's Bazaar that he likes for Hayek's hair to be "reverse ombré.
 Think dark chocolate roots swept into gold tips."
 Again, the balayage method works best for those gorgeous sun-kissed highlights.

 Penelope Cruz has had many different brunettes shades over the years, but this color in particular is very flattering.
 She should know, she's a former spokesmodel for L'Oreal Paris hair dye.

 What you will never find Cruz doing again, though, is dying her hair blonde.
 “I did it once when I was 19, and I lost half of my hair,” Cruz told OK Magazine in 2009.

 Gisele started the bronde hair trend many years ago, and it remains a favorite color choice for women wanting to stay brown but with golden blonde highlights.
-To get Giselle's famous color, her colorist Harry Josh leaves her natural honey brown base in place and simply adds in sunny highlights which he starts half an inch away from her roots.
+To achieve the supermodel's famous color, her colorist Harry Josh leaves her natural honey brown base in place and simply adds in sunny highlights, which he starts half an inch away from her roots.
 If you don't have Gisele's perfect base, don't worry, you can get one with all-over hair color.